Setting a Realistic Renting Budget

 If you are planning for utility and other living expenses in addition to your rent, these are among the most common to expect:

-- Water and Sewage: Landlords often pay your water/sewer bill.
+• Water and Sewer: Landlords often pay your water/sewer bill.
 However, in certain cases, you may need to pay for this utility and want to be sure you can make the monthly payments if needed.

-- Trash: This can vary between landlord and tenant responsibility.
+• Trash: This can vary between landlord and resident responsibility.
 Just like for water and sewage, you will want to make sure you can pay for this service if the need arises.

-- Renter’s insurance.
-Duerksen & Associates requires you have a renter’s insurance policy.
-This covers any major accidental damage to the home caused by your or your guests.
+• Renter’s Insurance: D&A, Inc. requires you have a Renter’s Insurance policy.
+This covers any major accidental damage to the home caused by you or your guests.
 You can add onto your policy to cover the cost of your personal belongings, although this is not typically included in a standard policy.
 Ask your car insurer if they offer this coverage, as you might get a bundle discount.

 Check our website for rentals here to see how current properties are priced and what utilities are included.
 This will give you a good idea of available rentals in terms of determining your budget and the size of the rental you can afford.